amshashankk/CodePlayer/README.md

 # CodePlayer
-This CodePlayer is made by  using JQuery
+This CodePlayer is made by  using jQuery